nanoframework/Samples/samples/Blinky/README.md

 > the samples collection, and GitHub, see [Get the UWP samples from GitHub](https://aka.ms/ovu2uq).
 > For more samples, see the [Samples portal](https://aka.ms/winsamples) on the Windows Dev Center.  -->

-This sample shows how to set the date and time of the RTC on a target device.

 ## Hardware requirements

 Any hardware device running a nanoFramework image.